 Zell am See, Austria

-The Zell am See ski area is packed with wide, scenic pistes higher up and pretty tree-lined runs lower down.
-There’s an excellent beginner area up on the mountain, so skiers who are just starting out can head to the top with the rest of the group instead of being stuck down at resort level.
-There’s lots to keep the intermediates and experts happy too – and your lift pass also covers Kaprun and the Kitzsteinhorn glacier, which are linked by local buses.
+The Zell am See ski area’s packed with wide, scenic pistes higher up and pretty tree-lined runs lower down.
+The excellent beginner area is at the top of the mountain, so those who are just starting out can still enjoy the great snow cover and panoramic views up there.
+And there’s lots to keep the confident skiers and boarders happy too, including runs on the Kitzsteinhorn glacier in neighbouring Kaprun.

-When you’re not on the slopes, wander through the town’s pretty pedestrianised centre, on the shores of Lake Zell.
+When you’re not on the mountain, wander through the town’s pedestrianised centre, on the shore of Lake Zell.
 There’s a medieval church, bustling squares and plenty of streetside cafés and shops.
-And don’t miss a stop at Crazy Daisy, the popular après bar overlooking the lake.
-Anyone in the gang that’s not skiing can jump on a bus or train to spend the day in the mountain town of Kitzbühel or the city of Salzburg.
+And if you’re with mates, don’t miss a stop at Crazy Daisy, the popular après bar overlooking the lake.